TEFAL PRO EXPRESS CARE GV9060The ultimate in speed and efficient ironing with more protection on your linen and garments.

 With Pro Express Care, your linen and garments get the care they deserve.
 With the double protection of Protect System and Calc keeps garments looking their best, while high-pressure steam and 3 optimal steam-temperature settings ensure perfectly ironed fabrics.

-Extremely fast and powerful ironing with ultimate care for your garments and linen.
+Ultra fast and powerful ironing with ultimate garment care

 Pro Express Care is the high-pressure steam generator that cares for your garments.
-Its double protection brings you the best in ironing technology as well as peace of mind with: Patented Protect System that converts dirty droplets into steam, preventing stains on your linen Unique calc collector makes calc removal easy.
-Smart Technology provides 3 optimal combinations of steam and temperature that are perfectly adapted to your fabrics.
-With Its powerful steam pressure and steam boost function ensure perfect ironing, even on the thickest of fabrics, saving you time.
-Superb Durilium AutoClean soleplate that makes gliding when ironing so easy and durable Removable water tank for convenient refilling, even while ironing.
-A lock system for easy and safe transport
+Its double protection brings you peace of mind: the exclusive Protect System changes dirty droplets into steam, preventing stains, while the calc collector makes calc removal easy.
+Featuring smart technology, it provides 3 optimal combinations of steam and temperature that are perfectly adapted to your fabrics.
+Its powerful steam pressure and steam boost function ensure perfect ironing, even on the thickest of fabrics, saving you time.
+Rounding it all off are a high-glide AutoClean soleplate, a lock system for easy and safe transport, and a removable water tank for convenient refilling.

 *Appliance combining Protect System and Calc Collector